 §539.
-Monitoring Requirements for Commercial Class II Injection Wells
+Monitoring Requirements for Commercial Class II Injection Wells on the well annulus at all times.

-A. Except during approved workover operations, a positive pressure of no less than 100 psi shall be maintained on the well annulus at all times.
 An injection volume recorder (tamper proof meter) must be installed and properly maintained on the injection line of each disposal well system.
 Injected volumes must be recorded monthly and the readings reported monthly on the Commercial Class II Daily Monitoring Log (Form UIC-21, or latest revision) and annually on the annual injection well report.